Registration Opens Soon!

 Let us put your camper at the center of science this summer!

-Join us for another exciting year of Spark!
+Join us next year for another exciting year of Spark!
 Camps at the Michigan Science Center.
 Campers will explore Mi-Sci’s 220+ interactive exhibits, engage in immersive theater experiences, and investigate fascinating science phenomena through hands-on activities and experiments.

 Stay in the loop—Subscribe for camp updates!